Qualification : BACHELOR OF MUSIC DEGREE

 Leaving Certificate applicants are required to present (as a minimum): 2H5 & 4O6/H7 and O6/H7 in Irish, English, 3rd language.

-This is a restricted course – apply before February 1st to the CAO (online video audition - applicants will be advised by the Music Department in March).
+This is a CAO restricted-application course – apply before February 1st to the CAO (online video audition - applicants will be advised by the Music Department in March).

-As this is a restricted entry degree on the CAO, applicants must be able to demonstrate a minimum of Grade 6 standard (ABRSM, RIAM, Trinity College London) on a standard orchestral instrument (excluding percussion), piano, organ, classical guitar, voice or saxophone, or a minimum of Grade 6 standard (Rockschool, Trinity College London) on bass, drums, vocals, keyboard or guitar (electric or acoustic).
+MH103 is a CAO restricted-application course.
+Prospective students must complete an online video audition.
+Applicants must be able to demonstrate, during the audition, a minimum of Grade 6 standard (ABRSM, RIAM, Trinity College London) on a standard orchestral instrument (excluding percussion), piano, organ, classical guitar, voice or saxophone, or a minimum of Grade 6 standard (Rockschool, Trinity College London) on bass, drums, vocals, keyboard or guitar (electric or acoustic).
 Traditional Irish instrumentalists and musical theatre vocalists of a comparable fluency are also invited to audition.
-Prospective students must complete an online video audition.
 Please see further details on the Department of Music website.
 Applicants to MH103 will be sent full details on the assessment process in March annually by the Department of Music.
 Offers will be made to successful applicants in May, subject to students attaining matriculation requirements in the Leaving Certificate or equivalent examination.

 Categories of applicant: